backdrop-contrib/domain/README.txt

     will test the requested domain for a valid HTTP response.
 You may disable this check by passing --skip_check=1 to the command.

-    Note that if you run Drupal in a subdirectory, you must pass a --uri value with this command in order to test the HTTP response.
+    Note that if you run Backdrop in a subdirectory, you must pass a --uri value with this command in order to test the HTTP response.

     Sample command: